Retrotink/Apple-II-VGA/README.md

 ## Step 5: Install the 10uF Electrolytic Capacitor<br>
 ![cap10](https://github.com/Retrotink/PockeTerm-II/assets/121696513/c7e23a6e-7e4a-4e91-b1af-82b1a7c92350)

-The capacitor is polarized and must be installed correctly. <br>
+## CAUTION: The capacitor is polarized and must be installed correctly. <br>
 It is cylinder shaped and both leads protrude from the same side and are labeled 10uF. <br>
 There are two ways to tell the + and - leads. <br>
 First, looking at the leads, the + is longer than the – lead. <br>